bevyengine/bevy-website/content/learn/migration-guides/0.10-0.11/_index.md

     <div class="migration-guide-area-tag">Rendering</div>
 </div>

+- 2D entities are now subject to frustum culling, check your 2D camera's z coordinate and projection `far` if some of them are not rendered anymore
-- 2D entities with negative z values are now culled by frustum culling.
+- In particular, 2D entities with negative z values are now culled by frustum culling with the `default` `Camera2dBundle`.
-- This will get fixed by the next patch release.
+- That last point will get fixed in version `0.11.1`.

 ### [Add morph targets](https://github.com/bevyengine/bevy/pull/8158)